MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mrx/nc-mrx-pmrx_calldown.md

 RDBSS issues a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff550773">MRxQueryQuotaInfo</a> in response to receiving an <a href="https://msdn.microsoft.com/library/windows/hardware/ff549293">IRP_MJ_QUERY_QUOTA</a> request.

 Before calling<a href="https://msdn.microsoft.com/44bf976b-09bc-4270-8c2e-8e55784aaa38"> MRxQueryQuotaInfo</a>, RDBSS modifies the following members in the RX_CONTEXT structure pointed to by the <i>RxContext</i> parameter:

+The <b>Info.Buffer</b> member is set to user buffer from I/O request packet.
+This buffer has already been locked by RDBSS if needed.

 The <b>Info.LengthRemaining</b> member is set to <b>IrpSp-&gt;Parameters.QueryQuota.Length</b>.